What is QA Testing?

 ✓ Best Practices:

-- • Use version control for test cases
+- • Use TestRail test cases when available

 - • Document test results thoroughly